Please visit our clinic opening times page for full opening hours.

 If you with to use your health insurance to pay for treatment you must pay on the day of treatment and claim your reimbursement back using the receipt issued.
 It is recomended that you notify your health insurer prior to starting the treatment to ensure you are covered and eligible for reimbursement.
 You will need to check with your company in respect of their full terms and conditions, for example some will require you to see your GP first, so it pays to check.
 You may also be liable to pay an excess (e.g. the first £50/£100 of the cost of your treatment).
 Amongst others we are accepted by BUPA, AXA/PPP and Aviva.

-Payment is made after each treatment either by cheque, cash or debit or credit card.
+Payment is made after each treatment either by cash, debit or credit card.
 Currently the cost per Physiotherapy/Acupuncture session is £50.00.
 Pilates classes cost £45 per block of 5 sessions.

 Once you’ve arrived at our Leicester based Clinic, you will be greeted by one of our therapists.
 If you are a new client we will ask you to fill out a consent form and a patient details form which gives the Physiotherapist essential background information.
 Your Physiotherapist will introduce themself, and lead you through into a treatment area.
 They will then take a detailed account of the history of your condition to develop a good understanding of your problem and how it is affecting your quality of life.
 They will conduct a physical examination, performing relevant clinical tests and observations, which will provide further information leading to an accurate diagnosis of your injury or condition.
 The physiotherapist will aim to give an easy to understand explanation of your disorder and propose a treatment plan, getting you started on the road to recovery!
 Treatment may typically involve a combination of soft tissue “release” techniques or massage, joint mobilisations or manipulation, exercise therapy (which may include stretches, individual muscle and core strengthening or Pilates-based exercises), biomechanical analysis and correction, acupuncture and of course advice/education for self-management.
 Please feel free to ask questions throughout this process.
 Exercises can be supplied as a printed programme or emailed to you.